-Although the event starts at 11 AM there is usually movement much earlier so I advise you to get to the palace around 10 or 10:15 AM to grab a good spot.
+Although the event starts at 11 AM there is usually movement much earlier so I advise you to get to the palace around 10 or 10:15 AM to get a good spot.

 The best views are at the Victory Monument located in the center of the rotunda in front of Buckingham Palace Gate.

-To position yourself here, either at the top of the steps of the monument or at the front, you will need to arrive early because they then close the street and do not allow more people to enter the area.
+To position yourself here, either at the top of the steps of the monument or at the front, you'll have to get there early because then they close the street and don't allow more people into the area.

-Because so many people crowd right in front of the palace railings, I don't recommend standing there as you won't see the parade well unless you're in the front row.
+Because so many people crowd right in front of the palace gates, I don't recommend positioning yourself there as you won't see the parade well unless you're in the front row.
 And getting there is a bit difficult but not impossible.

 What else to see in London?

-With its cosmopolitan and modern character, London is a fascinating city that has something special about it that everyone loves and gets hooked on.
-You could visit it several times and each trip would still surprise you.
+With its cosmopolitan and modern character, London is a fascinating city that has something special that everyone likes and gets hooked on.
+You could visit it several times and on each trip it would still surprise you.

 This is one of the most typical experiences to live in London and, although it may seem a bit "guiri" plan, one of the best ideas to discover it, either doing the full bus tours or getting on and off (its famous "Hop on-Hop off") whenever you want to explore an area on foot.
-If you want to know more about this activity, don't miss the article about London sightseeing bus tours.
+If you want to know more about this activity, don't miss the article about Sightseeing bus tours in London.

-Would you like to know what else you can do in the city?
+Would you like to know what other things you can do in the city?
 Take a look at the article The best excursions and tours in London, which will show you in the most varied ways the different faces of London and its monuments.